The Voice Kids (Ukrainian TV series) season 4

 The fourth season of The Voice Kids is a Ukrainian reality singing show competition on 1+1.
 Dmitriy Monatik returned to the show as coach.
 Natalia Mogilevskaya returned to the show after a one-year absence.
-Aleksey Zavgorodniy and Nadya Dorofeeva Vremya i Steklo shared the third coach position under their band name Vremya i Steklo.
+Aleksey Zavgorodniy and Nadya Dorofeeva shared the third coach position under their band name Vremya i Steklo.
 The show was hosted by Yuri Gorbunov and Katerina Osadcha.